forkyyy/system_monitor/README.md

 ### Running the Server

-Once you've completed these steps, you can run 'npm start' to start the server and begin monitoring your system metrics.
+Once you've completed these steps, you can run 'node api.js' to start the server and begin monitoring your system metrics.